pingcap/docs-cn/op-guide/binary-deployment.md

 ### PD

 You can use `join` to start a new PD server and add it to an existing PD cluster. .
-For example, we have started three PD servers within Cluster ID 1:
+For example, we have started three PD servers:

 |Name|ClientUrls|PeerUrls|
 |----|----------|--------|